cozy/cozy-home/docs/develop.md

 ### Flagship mode

-If you want to simulate flagship environment, you can edit the `__SIMULATE_FLAGSHIP__` var in the `webpack.config.cozy-home.js`.
+If you want to simulate flagship environment, you can add the `PUBLIC_SIMULATE_FLAGSHIP=true` var and uncomment code in `index.ejs` before running `yarn build`.
 It'll simulate a splashscreen during the loading of the application and simulate a call to `hideSplashscreen`.
-Add also `style="display: block;margin: 0"` to body in index.ejs.